hitd/hitd/Readme.md

 ## A devOps microservices toolkit in Node.js

 hitd is a large spectrum microservices toolkit in Node.JS.
-It is similar in some points to [Seneca](https://github.com/rjrodger/seneca) and/or [Micromono](https://github.com/lsm/micromono) , [Spinal](https://github.com/jitta/spinal), but offer much more.
+It is similar in some points to [Seneca](https://github.com/rjrodger/seneca) , [Micromono](https://github.com/lsm/micromono) or [Spinal](https://github.com/jitta/spinal), but offer much more.
 You can think of it as [Impress](https://github.com/tshemsedinov/impress) for microservices.

-Regarding the low level stuff, __The initial choices we made was using [ZeroMQ](http://zeromq.org) for communication, and using a request-responses paradigm.__
+Regarding the low level stuff, __communication is made by [ZeroMQ](http://zeromq.org) for communication, and we use a request-responses paradigm.__
 More precisely, It is based on [Pigato](https://github.com/prdn/pigato), who does an amazing jobs handling all the low level stuff.